-- Only appoint suppliers or contractors which can provide sufficient guarantees that they comply with data protection law. - Establish a contract with the supplier or contractor to ensure the fair and lawful processing of any personal data we share. - Only share data that the supplier or contractor needs to carry out their service.
+- Only appoint suppliers or contractors, which can provide sufficient guarantees that they comply with data protection law. - Establish a contract with the supplier or contractor to ensure the fair and lawful processing of any personal data we share. - Only share data that the supplier or contractor needs to carry out their service. - The organisation may only act on the written instructions of the school - The organisation will delete or return all personal information to the school as requested at the end of the contract - When safeguarding pupils, the school uses some cloud based systems@ MyConcern and Sleuth - The organisation will submit to audits and inspections, provide the school with whatever information it needs to ensure that they are both meeting their data protection obligations, and tell the school immediately if it does something infringing data protection law.